billti/billti.github.io/_posts/2022-01-30-blob-streaming.md

 # HTTP Range Requests

+First, what are HTTP Range Requests and what support does ASP.NET Core have for them?

 HTTP Range requests are defined in the RFC at <https://httpwg.org/specs/rfc7233.html>.
 If you are not familiar with Range requests, the page at
 <https://developer.mozilla.org/en-US/docs/Web/HTTP/Range_requests> gives a good overview.
 Read that